-WHAT ARE DAMS AND HYDROPOWER PROJECTS MONITORING?
+WHAT is DAMS MONITORING?

 Dams geotechnical monitoring involves the surveillance of the physical and mechanical properties of the dam structure and its foundation.
 This includes monitoring the deformation, stability, and settlement of the dam, as well as monitoring the pore water pressure and seepage through the dam and foundation.